Using jhsdb (HotSpot Debugger) to crack encrypted Java applications

 img

-By using the "ps aux | grep java" command in Linux system, and finding the Process ID (pid) of the process through Task Manager in Windows system, enter the process pid in the dialog box below.
+Use the ps aux | grep java command in Linux system, and find the process pid through Task Manager in Windows system.
+Enter the process pid in the dialog box below.

 img